January 29, 2013

 Then, quietly, small tears coming down her cheeks, my Cate asks, “But mom, how can we lose our Papa?
 He was just here yesterday.”

 How can you explain how a man born with nothing, given little more, can manage to leave so much good behind in his passing?
-How a man who would never know the truest of love until returning from a violent front line nor a home until he’d long been an adult would be the one to provide us the greatest example of both?
+How a man who would never know the truest form of love until returning from a violent frontline nor a permanent home until he’d long been an adult would be the one to provide us the greatest example of both?
 Can you explain how a person could defy all the odds brought his way, and more than survive the carnage, but build something so beautiful in response?

 I can’t… though I suppose I am inclined to believe that maybe I was right about him as a child.
 To me that sounds an awful lot like magic…the best kind of magic, the kind you can’t see working but you don’t need to because you can feel it in everything he touched, so you know it must be true.